 #1 Updated by ben leinfelder almost 8 years ago

 There is now a "Cancel" button on the id conflict screen.
 If you choose to cancel at that point you can.
 I agree it is somewhat confusing having both local and network options in one screen and then hitting "cancel" at some point after and not really knowing what you are canceling.
 Perhaps we should even consider going so far as to make the two actions completely separate.

 Morpho 2.0.0 will treat Local and Network saves somewhat independently.
 First, if selected, the network save will be attempted.
 Then, if that is successful, the local save will be done (potentially with updated IDs from the network). but I do not believe canceling the network save will also cancel the local save.
 Perhaps it should, just to be on the safe side.

-#2 Updated by Jing Tao about 7 years ago
+#2 Updated by Jing Tao almost 8 years ago

 I opened a local package and edited the title.
 The location of the data package is blank.
 Then I chose "save to local".
 It showed the docid collision dialog.
 If I clicked the cancel button, it doesn't go back to the original state - the location changed to "local".
 It should be blank.

-#3 Updated by Jing Tao about 7 years ago
+#3 Updated by Jing Tao almost 8 years ago

 In the LocalDataStoreService and DataONEStoreService class, if the user clicks cancel button on the id collision dialog, the flag vairables which indicate the success of the saving will be set to false.
 This change fixed the bug described in the previous comment.